-

 Chinese tea Shu Puer "Bai Hao Extra" (百号特级, Bǎi hào tèjí)

-Shu Pu'er "Bai Hao Extra" is an elite loose tea that stands out for its highest quality, rich taste and exquisite aroma.
-The name "Bai Hao" (百号, Bǎi hào) is translated as "hundredth number", which symbolizes the premium and exclusivity of this tea.
-"Extra" (特级, tèjí) indicates the highest quality category, which makes this tea a real treasure for pu'er connoisseurs.
+Shu Pu'er "Bai Hao Extra" is an elite loose tea distinguished by its exceptional quality, rich flavor, and exquisite aroma.
+The name "Bai Hao" (百号, Bǎi hào) translates as "number hundred," symbolizing the premium quality and exclusivity of this tea.
+"Extra" (特级, tèjí) denotes the highest quality category, making this tea a true treasure for pu'er connoisseurs.

 Features of Bai Hao Extra tea